 Because of the changing demographic makeup of the drinking market, taprooms and craft brewery tasting rooms are increasingly replacing bars as the place to hang out for a couple of rounds, and this is creating a new challenge for the owners and managers of those types of retail establishments.
 Faces at your neighborhood brewery are looking younger and ensuring that the lips on those faces are old enough to sip an IPA or barrel-aged stout has become a task more involved than just asking for a patron’s birth year.

 Every taproom manager should know how important it is to make sure the right people are coming through their doors, and the first “line of defense” is checking ID.
 Each location has its own procedure: some card at the door, some when you order your first round at the bar, and some just at their discretion if you look like you might be younger than 21.
 Whatever the procedure, chances are it could be improved.
+However, with the sophistication of the Fake ID production process these days, it’s unlikely that underage drinkers will be detected anyway, even if the doorman were to check IDs under a microscope.

 Plenty of taprooms across the country operate with only a handful of staff at a time.
 According to the U.S. Census Bureau, 2,605 of the 2,802 breweries operating in the U.S. had 49 employees or fewer.
 With a short staff, checking IDs can become a laborious, disorganized task.
 Fortunately for small breweries, technology is keeping up and offering new ways for staff members to be efficient and accurate in how they filter out the babies from the legal beer nerds.